Pelosi endorses Joe Biden for president, amid development in sexual assault claim

 "[I]n this case -- and your listeners should look at the story -- there was a thorough review by The New York Times.
 And I think that's very important to have, especially involving public figures," Sen. Amy Klobuchar, D-Minn., said in an appearance on NPR.
 "But I think when I look at -- when I see Vice President Biden, someone I worked with, I see him on -- a leader on domestic abuse -- led the bill before people were even willing to talk about those horrific crimes and has really been a champion of abuses of power against women and has used his voice on the domestic abuse front in such a big way."

 Both Whitmer and Klobuchar are considered potential vice presidential picks for Biden.
-Fox News reached out to Whitmer, Klobuchar and 14 other women who have been rumored to be potential vice presidential picks for Biden to ask for comment on the new developments in the story.
+Fox News over the weekend reached out to Whitmer, Klobuchar and 14 other women who have been rumored to be on the shortlist for Biden's vice presidential pick to ask for comment on the new developments in the story.
 Whitmer's office was the only one to respond.

 The allegations against Biden are leveled by Tara Reade, who said she was a staff assistant for Biden in 1993 when he was in the Senate.